golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 ## Misc

-* code generation may be a way to improve type safety of a generic FSM Go implementation, similar to [sqlc](https://sqlc.dev/) and other libraries
+* code generation may improve type safety of a generic FSM Go implementation, similar to [sqlc](https://sqlc.dev/) and other libraries
 * [railway oriented control flow](https://vimeo.com/113707214), reminding one of [The happy path is left-aligned](https://maelvls.dev/go-happy-line-of-sight/)
 * Rust [std::result](https://doc.rust-lang.org/std/result/) in combination with
   the [? operator](https://doc.rust-lang.org/std/result/#the-question-mark-operator-)
-makes working with errors easier; there are libraries in Go, like [alexthomas/types](https://pkg.go.dev/github.com/alecthomas/types/result), that try emulate that; or even [proposals](https://github.com/golang/go/issues/19991) (declined at the time)
+makes working with errors easier; there are libraries in Go, like [alexthomas/types](https://pkg.go.dev/github.com/alecthomas/types/result), that try emulate that; or even language [proposals](https://github.com/golang/go/issues/19991) (declined at the time)
 * another, albeit much bigger library for workflows (or durable execution) is [temporal](https://temporal.io/), which has a [go](https://learn.temporal.io/getting_started/go/) client as well
 * contracts has been tried in various places in software systems, e.g. [design by contract](https://en.wikipedia.org/wiki/Design_by_contract), or [PACT](https://docs.pact.io/) for REST testing
 * GraphQL is a nice alternative to representional state transfer (REST); libraries: [gqlgen](https://gqlgen.com/getting-started/) for servers, [gqlgenc](https://github.com/Yamashou/gqlgenc) for clients